geopython/pygeoapi/docs/source/data-publishing/ogcapi-features.rst

 The provider supports a SQL-Manipulator-Plugin class.
 With this, the SQL statement could be manipulated.
 This is useful e.g. for authorization at row level or manipulation of the explain plan with hints.

-An example and more information about that feature can be found in the test class in tests/test_oracle_provider.py.
+More information and examples about this feature can be found in ``tests/provider/test_oracle_provider.py``.

 .. _Parquet: